Jasjeet S. Sekhon: Biography

 Sekhon graduated with a B.A. from the University of British Columbia.
 In 1999, he earned a Ph.D. at Cornell University.

 Sekhon's career in academia began in 1999, when he became an assistant professor at Harvard University.
 He stayed at Harvard until 2005 when he moved to UC Berkeley.
 At Berkeley, he was appointed as the Robson Professor of Political Science and Statistics in 2014.
-In 2018, he accepted a non-academic position at Bridgewater Associates, where he is Chief Scientist and Head of AI/ML.
+In 2018, he accepted a non-academic position at Bridgewater Associates, where he was chief scientist and head of AI/ML.
 In 2020, he left Berkeley to join Yale University, where he was appointed Meyer Professor of Political Science and Statistics and Data Science in 2021.
 He was named a fellow of the Society for Political Methodology in 2019 and a fellow of the American Statistical Association in 2021.
+In March 2026, Sekhon joined Google DeepMind as its chief strategy officer after leaving his executive role at Bridgewater, while also joining its board.

 Sekhon has authored or co-authored dozens of journal articles and several widely used software packages.
 The topics of his scholarship include experimental research methods, machine learning for estimating causal effects, election fraud, and matching.
 His research has been widely cited.